-Martha Stewart recommends buying the larger spools of thread and then placing the spool in a tea cup so you can use the thread as-is.
+Martha Stewart recommends buying the larger spools of thread and then placing the spool in a teacup so you can use the thread as-is (otherwise it won’t fit).
 This is a great way to save money (large spools are more for your money) and save time (no more switching thread all the time)!
 Plus, who wouldn’t trust Martha Stewart’s sewing hacks?

-Ashley from Make It & Love It shows us the best way to install a regular zipper in your sewing project, while maintaining a lovely seam all the way down.
-She sews the project up, and then unpicks the length of the zipper.
+Ashley from Make It & Love It knows the best way to install a regular zipper while maintaining a lovely seam all the way down.
+Sews the project up, and then unpick the length of the zipper.
 This hack will improve the quality of all your zipper installations!

-Michelle Patterns recommends trimming the edges of your corner seams before turning your project inside out.
+Trim the edges of your corner seams before turning your project inside out.
 The corner will look much crisper because there’s less fabric in the way!
-This is a great way to make your sewing projects look crisper and more professional.
+This is a great way to make your sewing projects look more professional.

 Dana from Dana Made It shows us the correct–and easy–way to sew on bias tape.
 With her help, you’ll be able to sew bias tape onto even the sharpest corners.
 I can’t believe I’ve been doing it wrong for so long!

-Abby at Go To Sew knows the best way to sew on ric rac trim and it’s so easy!
-With her tutorial you’ll be able to sew ric rac onto any project perfectly.
-Ric Rac is great for pillows and children’s clothes, so you NEED to know how to sew with it.
+Use the tutorial from Abby at Go To Sew to sew ric rac onto any project perfectly.
+Ric Rac is great for pillows and children’s clothes, so its crucial that you know how to sew with it.

 Scientific Seamstress has a tutorial (and printable!) for a bias tape maker.
 This simple tool makes creating your own bias tape the easiest thing ever!
 Plus, when you make your own tape, you have so many more options for fabric & patterns!
 You can make tape that perfectly matches your project.

 Burda Style explains the best ways to shorten or lengthen any pattern you’re working with.
 If patterns never quite fit right because you’re either too tall or too short, don’t worry!
 Burda’s got your back.
 I was surprised at how easy this is!
-Lengthening or shortening doesn’t have to be difficult!
+Lengthening or shortening doesn’t have to be difficult at all.

 Ruffles & Stuff has a tutorial that explains how to create shirring with elastic thread.
 I love the look of shirring, but I always thought it was really difficult to make.
 Turns out it’s pretty easy if you use elastic thread.
 I need to stock up on that stuff!

-Birgitte from Indigo Orchid posted a tutorial for taking in a dress shirt.
-Altering clothes is a great way to get a custom fit, and it can be surprisingly easy.
-So if your clothes are hanging a little funny, don’t throw them away!
-Just use Brigitte’s simple sewing hacks and custom fit your clothes!
+Take in a dress shirt with this tutorial from Indigo Orchid Altering clothes is a great way to get a custom fit, and it can be surprisingly easy.
+So if your clothes are hanging a little funny, don’t throw them away, just use this tip.

 The Seasoned Homemaker shares sewing hacks to edge an armhole with bias tape.
 This is an easy way to get a beautiful finish on your garment.
 It will help make your clothing 100% professional.
 Good luck with these hacks!
 I hope they make your sewing experience more enjoyable.